Elisha Collier O’Brien

 So many SMEs are already engaging in corporate social responsibility (CSR), but just aren’t calling it that.

-Promoting CSR in SMEs is vital
+Promoting CSR In Ireland for SMEs is vital

-Getting started in CSR or ‘socially responsible’ business can be intimidating, but there are five simple considerations to help you get started on this journey.
+Getting started in CSR or ‘socially responsible’ business can be intimidating.
+But there are five simple considerations to help you get started on this journey.

 1. Look at what you are already doing